AMI’s Board of Directors

 Judy Gold (President) has recently completed a ten-year mandate as a member of the Quebec Human Rights Tribunal, a tribunal that specializes in litigations related to discrimination, harassment, and exploitation, in accordance with the Charter of Human Rights and Freedoms(the Québec Charter).
 As a commissioner of the Office de consultation publique de Montréal since 2004 and of the Bureau audience publique sur l’environnement (BAPE) from 2003 to 2009, she has presided and/or participated in numerous public consultations on a wide variety of issues, and has acquired significant experience as a decision maker in administrative tribunals as well as in the quest for social consensus.
 In addition, she has worked for over 25 years in the area of cultural diversity, social inclusion and community development.
 From 2008 to 2013, she participated in the Family Caregivers Advisory Committee of the Mental Health Commission of Canada.
 She has recently been appointed member of the Commission on Racism and Systemic Discrimination, as applicable to the jurisdictions of the City of Montreal.

-Perla Muyal (Vice President) has been an AMI-Quebec member for the past few years.
+Perla Muyal (Vice President and President Designate) has been an AMI-Quebec member for the past few years.
 She has both suffered from mental illness and is now a caregiver for a suffering family member.
 Perla has just retired from her 30-year career as an Academic Advisor at Concordia University.
 While at Concordia she served on the Sexual Misconduct Standing committee where she participated in the writing of the university policy.
 Perla brings to AMI-Quebec many years of compassionate care for young adults in need of guidance, encouragement and direction.
 She has experience as a speaker on personal mental health struggles, being a caregiver, and reintegrating into the workforce following a leave.
 She holds a BFA in Art Education (1990) from Concordia University and a Certificate as an End-of-Life Doula from the University of Vermont (2020).

 Anne Newman (Immediate Past President) — a member of AMI-Quebec since 2003 and the carer for her adult older brother who has been experiencing mental health issues for over forty years.
 She volunteered as a support group facilitator and has been a member of AMI’s Board since 2010, joining the Executive Committee in 2017.
 She served as Chair of the Nominating Committee and has been active on the Guidelines Committee, collaborating with a hospital’s psychiatric department to develop information and supports for carers.
 She brings experience to the board as a sibling of a person with a severe mental illness and as a researcher (Research Coordinator CUSM/MUHC Lymphedema Clinic).
 She also works as a Clinical Exercise Physiologist in the field of adapted exercise for special populations and has a special interest in the benefits of physical activity for people with mental illness.
 Anne holds a Master of Science degree in Exercise Science with a specialization in Clinical Exercise Physiology.